kibettheophilus/Android-Project-Template/README.md

 ## Prerequisites
 Have an idea about:
-- clean architecture
+- Clean Architecture
-- dependancy injection
+- Dependancy Injection

 ## How to use it
 - Either fork or click on ```use template``` on the top.